MAminSFV/swarm-project/README.md

 3) Studying the Poisson effect on stability of the swarm
 4) Autonomous Trajectory Planing in a Field of Static Obstacles
 5) Coding & Simulation using Wolfram Mathematica
-6) A paper will be Published about this Research Project in upcoming months